0xDBFB7/ceramic/documents/furnace_quick.md

 This kiln was built using a single Amaco `28035N` 9" by 4-1/2" by 2-1/2" aluminosilicate firebrick ($15 pre-pandemic, Amazon) cut and pocketed using a wet tile saw (although a hacksaw would work fine); the element was then mounted with fire-cement (*Imperial High-Temp Stove and Furnace Cement*).
 The element was inserted through a slit in the firebrick to shield the terminals somewhat.
 Let cement dry overnight, then slowly raise temperature over course of ~30 minutes.

-The firebrick does begin to degrade over the course of a few hours when running at 1500 C.
+Fissures appear in the firebrick over the course of a few hours when running at 1500 C, but this doesn't seem to be a serious issue.

 The alumina-foam firebrick is quite delicate, and the end-cap to which the element was mounted later broke during handling.
 Mounting with threaded rods and large washers is recommended.

 I really like this furnace.
-It typically reaches 1000c in one minute, and ~1400c in the next five to ten, allowing for very rapid iterative testing (useful for my crude, blunderbuss style of R&D).
+It typically reaches 1000 C in one minute, and 1400 C in the next five to ten, allowing for very rapid iterative testing (useful for my crude, blunderbuss style of R&D).
 It can also toast bread in 2.4 seconds.
 Some green binders (gelatine, for instance) are sensitive to temperature ramp rate.
-PVA seemed unfazed by these crazy dT/dts.
+PVAc seemed unfazed by these crazy dT/dts.

 ![Bread is not unfazed.](images/furnace/kiln2.png){ width=100% }